anilvaranasi/creativeworks/README.md

 **Deployment instructions**

-Download attached file : ACW-SubFlow_v1.0 this is an updateset Retrieve this updateset.
+Download attached file : ACW-SubFlow_v1.0 and ACW-PreRequisiteGlobalUpdateset_v1.0.xml updatesets
+Retrieve this updateset.
 Preview and commit it.